Your environment has a limited data consumption tier depending on your subscription tier.

 If your environment has exceeded your data consumption tier, your USM Anywhere starts operating in transient mode.
 When running in transient mode, USM Anywhere no longer stores events in the hot storage or searchable data store, but will still generate alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., run authenticated assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. scans, and store raw logs associated with events in cold storage.
 This transient mode ends when you start a new month (based on your anniversary start date) or if you upgrade your subscription tier.
 If your environment has exceeded your data consumption tier, a red announcement displays in your USM Anywhere to warn you about it.
 All users can see this red announcement in your environment, and you can't close it.

 USM Anywhere sends an email to warn you that it has reached your data consumption tier.
 The account receiving this kind of email is the one associated with your license.

 Besides the red announcement, a dialog box opens if your environment has exceeded your data consumption tier each time you log in to USM Anywhere.

-Note: Please contact the AT&T Cybersecurity Sales department to upgrade your subscription tier and modify your license.
+Note: Please contact the AT&T Cybersecurity Sales department if you need to upgrade your subscription tier or modify your license.

 To refrain from reaching your monthly limit, AT&T Cybersecurity recommends that you create filtering rules to restrict data collection.
 If you've reached the monthly limit, you can purge your earliest seven days of data from the current month through the My Subscription page.
 This can be done twice a month.
-The button to purge data will only be active after you hit your limit and your system is operating in transient mode.
-If you purge data to go back under your data limit, the transient mode will end as of the date that the purge was enacted.
+The button to purge data will only be active after you have reached your limit and your system is operating in transient mode.
+If you purge data to go back under your data limit, the transient mode will end as of the date that you enacted the purge.
 The purge won't retroactively remove transient mode for the days that the limit had been exceeded.